Adnn/cmake_helper/README.md

 cloning it in 'cmake/' subfolder:

     cd $PROJECT
-    git submodule add ${repo_url} cmake
+    git submodule add https://github.com/Adnn/cmake_helper.git cmake

 It is then a matter of including the `include.cmake` file at the beginning of downstream's root CMakeLists.txt

     cmake_minimum_required(VERSION 3.12)